 June 3, 1879– Alla Nazimova

-She wasn’t in therapy, didn’t wear a fanny pack, had never sang along with the Indigo Girls, she didn’t even play on a softball league, but Alla Nazimova was one luscious lesbian.
+She wasn’t in therapy, didn’t wear a fanny pack, had never sang along with the Indigo Girls, she didn’t even play on a softball league, but Alla Nazimova was still one luscious lesbian.

 Nazimova was born Miriam Edez Adelaida Leventon, in the Ukraine.
 She studied with the famous Konstantin Stanislavsky at the Moscow Arts Theatre.
 Nazimova was a major star in Moscow, Berlin and London by the time she arrived in NYC in 1905.
 She became an acclaimed actor in America, the toast of Broadway in the first decade of the 20th Century with solid success performing in the works of Anton Chekhov, Ivan Turgenev and Henrik Ibsen.
 She became extremely popular, so popular that a theater was named after her.

-In 1917, she was discovered Lewis Selznick who summoned her to Hollywood where she became the prototype for the exotic screen vamp.
+In 1917, she was discovered by Lewis Selznick who summoned her to Hollywood where she became the prototype for the exotic screen vamp.
 She had two husbands, both gay, and she converted her West Hollywood compound into a playground for the rich, the famous, and the promiscuous.
 Nazimova began producing, writing, and starring in film versions of her stage triumphs.
 Her film adaptations, her own filmmaking techniques, and her acting style were considered daring during her era.

 In 1920s Hollywood, she counted as her many lovers: actors Eva Le Gallienne, Patsy Ruth Miller, and Anna Mae Wong; both of Rudolph Valentino‘s former wives: Jean Acker and Natacha Rambova, film director Dorothy Azner, and writer Mercedes de Acosta.
 She coined the term “sewing circle” as a code word for her secret lesbian group of gal pals.

 When her career started to wane and audiences began to lose interest, she became bolder about her gayness in her films and she made them more provocative.
 She produced, wrote, and starred in the film Salomé (1923) which was directed by her gay husband Charles Bryant.
 It was one of the first art films in Hollywood with its insane costumes, empty sets, and outlandish over-the-top acting.
-Based on Oscar’s Wilde’s play, Nazimova demanded an all-gay cast for the film.
+Based on Oscar Wilde‘s play, Nazimova demanded an all-gay cast for the film.
 It was critically panned and a commercial failure at the time, it has become a film festival favorite for years.

 Salomé ran only 70 minutes in length and had no real action, but it cost over $350,000 to make.
 It was shot to match the illustrations done by Aubrey Beardsley in the printed edition of Wilde’s play.
-The costumes were designed by her girlfriend Natacha Rambova, made from material from Maison Lewis Of Paris, such as the real silver lamé loincloths worn by the guards, played to be obviously gay.
+The costumes were designed by her girlfriend Natacha Rambova, made from material from Maison Lewis of Paris, such as the real silver lamé loincloths worn by the guards, played to be obviously gay.
 The female courtiers were played by men in drag.

-No major studio would have anything to do with Salomé, and it went two years after its completion before it was released, by a minor independent distributor.
+No major studio would have anything to do with Salomé, and it went two years after its completion before it was released by a minor independent distributor.
 I caught it at a LGBTQ film festival in the 1980s.
 It is worth seeing for its considerable weirdness and it is really something to watch Nazimova move while balancing her Christmas-tree headdress.

 Her private lifestyle was the topic of widespread rumors of decadent and debauched parties at her mansion on Sunset Boulevard in West Hollywood known as The Garden Of Alla.
 It was originally a 3.5 acre estate called Hayvenhurst that was built in 1913 by Los Angeles real estate developer William H. Hay as his private residence.
 Nazimova had the Moorish style rebuilt to her specs in 1919, the height of her fame.
 Nazimova jokingly called her new home “The Garden Of Alla”, a reference to her own name and the bestselling novel The Garden Of Allah (1905) by British writer Robert S. Hichens.
 The novel was adapted in to three films, one of which starred Marlene Dietrich, who once lived on the property.